Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 C

-A positive correlation coefficient indicates a strong causal relationship between the variables.
+If the correlation coefficient is negative, it means there is no relationship between the variables.

 D